vuw-research-computing/raapoi-docs/docs/training.md

 # Training

 These are longer worked examples.
-If you have domain specific training you'd like to provide for your students or peers, contact Andre or Wes, or make a pull request against this repo.
+If you have domain specific training you'd like to provide for your students or peers, contact Andre, or make a pull request against this repo.

 {%
    include-markdown "training/gpu-neural-style.md"